On the $nk-attack Roman Dominating Number of a Graph: Density of 2-attack Roman Domination

-In this section, we will discuss the $2RD$ density of a graph, another way to describe the nature of how the $2RD$ function behaves on a graph.
-We will consider how the $2RD$ density of a graph allows us to consider infinite graphs.
+In this section, we will discuss the \taRD density of a graph which is another way to describe the nature of how the \taRD function behaves on a graph.
+This could easily extend the idea of \taRD number to infinite graphs.

 Following Theorem \ref{thm: MAINECCD}, we can very quickly find that the optimal number for both paths and cycles is $\floor{\frac{n}{5}}$.
 For example, consider $C_{17}$.
 We can label three consecutive disjoint $P_5$ subgraphs $0-2-0-2-0$ and then place a 1 on the remaining two vertices.
 Using this logic and Corollary \ref{corr: optimallabeling}, we find that

-Now we ask the question, what happens if you take an infinitely long path or an infinitely large cycle.
-We know that the optimal number, and by extension, the $2RD$ number, are simply infinity as there are infinitely many $eccd$ subgraphs.
-So, we need another way to characterize how efficient certain graphs are.